-Deferred Inflows of Resources - Overall Increase of \$17.4 million
+Deferred Inflows of Resources - Overall Increase of \$7.0 million

-Deferred inflows related to pensions decreased by \$11.2 million offset by an increase in OPEB deferred inflows of \$28.2 million both of which are primarily related to changes in assumptions which resulted in a change in the respective liabilities and amortization of prior year deferrals as current year pension and OPEB expenses.
+Deferred inflows related to pensions increased by \$1.0 million and an increase in OPEB deferred inflows of \$6.0 million both of which are primarily related to changes in assumptions which resulted in a change in the respective liabilities and amortization of prior year deferrals as current year pension and OPEB expenses.

-Net Position - Overall Increase of \$40.6 million
+Net Position - Overall Increase of \$63.8 million

-The net position increased primarily because the net investment in capital assets increased by \$21.7 million when Capers Hall and other projects were capitalized.
-There was also a \$30.7 million increase in capital projects due to an increase in state appropriations and capital reserve funds for various on campus projects.
-These increases were slightly offset by decreases in debt service of \$0.6 million due to expenditures of bond proceeds and a decrease in unrestricted of \$13.5 million.
+The net position increased primarily due to an increase in unrestricted by \$37.5 million when Capers Hall and other projects were capitalized.
+There was also a \$14.4 million increase in capital projects due to an increase in state appropriations and capital reserve funds for various on campus projects.

-Unrestricted net position decreased by \$13.5 million.
-A \$13.5 million decrease in The Citadel unrestricted net deficit is primarily due to the College's recognition of its proportionate share of the net pension liability.
-There was a \$0.8 million increase in The Trust unrestricted net position.
+Unrestricted net position increased by \$37.4 million.
+There was a \$1.5 million decrease in The Trust unrestricted net position.